Interstitial Cystitis (IC)

 Despite ongoing research into Interstitial Cystitis, the cause remains unknown.
 Different theories exist as to the origin of the disease.
 No bacteria, fungi, viruses or other pathogens have been definitively linked to IC, but some investigators still believe it is caused by an organism we have not yet been able to isolate and identify.
 Others feel that toxic substances in the urine may be responsible, while some feel it may be a type of auto-immune disease.
 Evidence has been presented that the protective lining of the bladder-known as the GAG (glycosaminoglycan) layer- is deficient in patients with IC, leading to the symptoms seen in the disease.

 How Do I Know if I Have IC?

-Interstitial Cystitis symptoms are similar to those of other disorders of the urinary tract, and since there is no definitive test to check for IC, physicians must first be sure other conditions do not exist before considering a diagnosis of IC.
+Since the symptoms of IC are similar to those of other disorders of the urinary tract, and since there is no definitive test to check for IC, physicians must first be sure other conditions do not exist before considering a diagnosis of IC.
 These conditions include urinary tract infections, pelvic infections, sexually transmitted diseases, bladder cancer, kidney stones, and vaginal infections in women and prostate infections in men.

 Physicians will typically look in the bladder with a small telescope, a procedure known as cystoscopy.
 When done under anesthesia, the bladder will be distended and the bladder wall will be examined for ulcers or a blood vessel pattern known as glomerulations.
 A biopsy may also be obtained.
 As mentioned, there is no one single definitive test for IC, but these examinations can provide clues as well as excluding other diseases.